patel-ayush/QnA-with-PDFs/readme.md

 # PDF Q&A Agent

-This project implements an AI agent that can extract answers from a PDF document based on given questions and post the results on Slack.
+This project implements an AI agent that can extract questions and answers from PDF documents and post the results on Slack.

 ## Features